The STI Files: Cytomegalovirus

 Reinfection may cause symptoms similar to mononucleosis, such as swollen glands, headaches, loss of appetite, fatigue, fever, night sweats, general weakness, a persistent cough or difficulty breathing, pneumonia and an increased transmission rate of other STIs and diseases.

 How is it diagnosed?
-By a blood test, urine test or a chest x-ray.
+By a blood test, urine test or a biopsy of the effected tissue.

 Is it treatable?
 Symptoms may be managed with antiviral medications, but treatment is not generally successful during a pregnancy.